HCL-TECH-SOFTWARE/connections-automation/README.md

 * You run yum/dnf update before you start doing anything (there are multiple components that can fail installing if you don't do this)
 * You have user accounts created
-* DNS is properly set and reverse DNS works fine from everywhere to everywhere
+* DNS is properly set and reverse DNS works fine in any direction
-* You have proper network and internet access where needed (like you don't have firewall issues etc)
+* You have proper network and internet access where needed (no firewall issues etc)
 * Machine hostnames are set properly (there are multiple components that can fail installing if this is not the case)

 As a rule of thumb, be sure that: